In this video, we take a look at what Email Authentication means, why it will improve your email delivery - and (from 1m08s onwards) how to set it up.

 There are so many factors involved when it comes to deliverability but you can give your emails the absolute best chance of reaching inboxes by setting up these domain records.

-- Setting up your domain is highly recommended, however, in most cases it is completely optional.
+- Setting up your domain is highly recommended.
 We typically find that most deliverability issues are resolved once these records are set up.

 - To set up your domain, you need to change some account settings with your DNS, this will probably mean reaching out to your IT team for assistance.